msobanjo/courseware/topics/nginx/modules/introduction/README.md

 <!--TOC_END-->
 ## Overview
 Nginx is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
-The goal behind NGINX was to create a very fast web server for handling many concurrent connections.
+The goal behind NGINX was to create a fast web server for handling a large amount of concurrent connections.
 NGINX has a few common use cases:
-- NGINX can serve static files (such as HTML, CSS and JavaScript)
+- Static files: NGINX can serve static files, such as HTML, CSS and JavaScript.
 - Act as a reverse proxy: handle and process all requests before sending them to another application server.
 - Be used as a load balancer: requests can be distrubed over multiple instances of your application to allow for high availability should one of you application servers fail.
 ## Installation